-This spicy Bourbon Ginger Ale Cocktail is the best way to warm up on a wintry night or cool down in the summer.
-With lime juice, ginger ale and candied ginger, it’s got enough sweetness, tartness and spiciness to send the blues away.
+This spicy Whiskey Ginger Cocktail is the best way to warm up on a wintry night or cool down in the summer.
+With lime juice, bourbon and ginger ale, it’s got enough sweetness, tartness and spiciness to send the blues away.

 This post contains affiliate links.
 If you click on one and buy something, Feast + West receives a small commission at no additional cost to you.
 All opinions are our own.
 As an Amazon Associate, I earn from qualifying purchases.